 The provisions of the Act have placed statutory restriction on thecompany having accumulated losses from payment of dividends on Preference Shares.
-As aresult dividends on Preference Shares have not been paid for more than two years therebymaking the holders of these shares entitled to vote on all resolutions placed before the Company.
-Theproportion of voting rights of Equity Shareholders to the voting rights of PreferenceShareholders shall be in proportion to their paid up capital in the total share capital ofthe company.
+As aresult dividends on Preference Shares have not been paid for more than two years therebymaking the holders of these shares entitled to vote on all resolutions placed before thecompany.
+The proportion of voting rights of Equity Shareholders & PreferenceShareholders shall be in proportion to their paid up capital in the total share capital ofthe company.

 SUBSIDIARIES / JOINT VENTURES / ASSOCIATES

-The Company has three subsidiaries as on March 31 2018 namely:
+The Company has three subsidiaries as on 31st March 2020namely:

-2. Total Care Ltd. (Subsidiary of Dr. Morepen Ltd.)
+2. Total Care Ltd. (subsidiary of Dr. Morepen Limited)

 3. Morepen Inc. USA